masakazutakewaka/masakazutakewaka.github.io/about.md

 permalink: /about/
 ---

-# Summary
+# SUMMARY
+---
 Backend Developer proficient in development with Ruby on Rails.

-I have 2.5 years of progressive experience in the field.
+2.5 years of progressive experience in the field.

-# I love
----
-- Ruby
-- Ruby on Rails
+Love Ruby, Ruby on Rails and GraphQL.
-- GraphQL

 # EDUCATION
 ---